Hope is a Thing With Feathers

 Yet — never — in Extremity, It asked a crumb of me.

-Dickinson shows that like the bird in her poem, hope is an elegant, resilient, beautiful force that perches in the body and psyche.
+Dickinson shows that like the bird in her poem, hope is an elegant, resilient, beautiful force that perches in the psyche.
 Like the bird in her poem, hope provides wordless encouragement without expecting anything in return.
 Hope shores us up and persists through adversity, offering light whatever the circumstances.